 Although many of us won’t admit it, money is often the most critical decision making factor in life.
 The construction industry is not exempt from this.
 In general, it is cheaper to build a house made out of wood than made out of brick and concrete.
 And this is the main reason why the US loves to build houses out of wood.

 The USA is a big country, and it’s hard to generalize, but in most areas of the US, both material and labor are cheaper when your primary building material is wood.

 Wood is economical in the U.S. because of the vast forest industry and expertise in transportation and distribution.
 Wood is lighter than bricks, which makes transportation costs lower.

-Labor cost is also low because builders use prefabricated structures for their wooden houses that do not require skilled workers.
+Labor cost is also low because builders and contractors use prefabricated structures for their wooden houses that do not require skilled workers.